rybakit/arguments-resolver/README.md

 ## Argument matchers

-Argument matchers are used to encapsulate the logic about how to map callable arguments into a passed parameters.
+Argument matchers are used to encapsulate the logic about how to map callable arguments into the passed parameters.
 The library ships with two matchers, the `InDepthArgumentMatcher` and `KeyArgumentMatcher`.
 By default, the `InDepthArgumentMatcher` is used.
 To use a different matcher, simple pass it as the last argument to the `resolve_arguments` function or `CallableArgumentsResolver` constructor: